Peer Support Specialist training

 Continuing Education for PSS:

-All graduates of the NAMI Multnomah / Project ABLE training are encouraged to attend bi-weekly “Mentoring Sessions” for continuing education.
+All graduates of the NAMI Multnomah / Project ABLE training are encouraged to attend bi-monthly “Mentoring Sessions” for continuing education.
 These 2-hour sessions offer a chance to interact with other Peer Support Specialists, ask questions, share experiences, and further your knowledge and skills.
-Currently we hold these sessions on the first and third Tuesdays at 1pm at NAMI Multnomah’s office.
+Currently we hold these sessions on the first and third Tuesdays at 12:30pm at NAMI Multnomah’s office.